CLASSIC FM

 WRITING

 His best-selling first book for children, Gaspard the Fox, inspired by his remarkable encounters with an urban fox, was published in May 2018, illustrated by James Mayhew.
 It was followed by Gaspard Best in Show (2019).
 The third adventure, Gaspard’s Foxtrot (2021), was conceived as both a book and narrated concert work, composed by Jonathan Dove, which received its world premiere at the 2021 Three Choirs Festival, performed by the Philharmonia Orchestra.
-When the Royal Scottish National Orchestra took it on tour, narrated by Zeb, it was seen by over 130,000 Scottish schoolchildren.
-Zeb and Jonathan collaborated again on a concert adaptation of his fourth book, Gaspard’s Christmas (2022) which premiered at Edinburgh’s Usher Hall in December 2022.
+The Royal Scottish National Orchestra took it on tour throughout Scotland, narrated by Zeb, where it was seen by over 130,000 schoolchildren.
+Zeb and Jonathan collaborated again on his fourth book, Gaspard’s Christmas, which premiered at Edinburgh’s Usher Hall in December 2022 and has since been performed by the Hallé and Royal Liverpool Philharmonic orchestras.

 CHARITY

-Zeb is an active patron of Awards for Young Musicians and the British Association of Performing Arts Medicine.
+Zeb is an active patron of Young Sounds UK and the British Association of Performing Arts Medicine.
 He was appointed the first patron of The Mammal Society in recognition of his cultural rehabilitation of the urban fox through his children’s books, representing the UK’s favourite mammal more sympathetically than its sly literary predecessors.

 COMMUNITY

-In 2021 he commissioned the royal sculptor Ian Rank-Broadley to create a statue of his hometown hero, Benjamin Britten, to be installed on the seafront opposite the composer’s birthplace in Lowestoft.
-It will depict Britten at 14, the age when his talent was recognised, inspiring future generations of local children to achieve their ambitions.
-Find out more at brittenasaboy.com
+In 2021 he co-led a community project to commission the royal sculptor Ian Rank-Broadley to create a statue of his hometown hero, Benjamin Britten for the seafront at Lowestoft in Suffolk.
+The Britten as a Boy statue, which was unveiled by Sir John Rutter on 10th November 2025, depicts Britten at the age of 14, when his talent was recognised, to inspire future generations of local children to follow their dreams.

 In October 2023 he was made an Honorary Doctor of the University of Suffolk in recognition of his ‘outstanding contribution to education, music, media and literature and very public endorsement and celebration of Suffolk.’